-Yes we have procedures.
-Recently six ships were arrested by the HK bunker supplier in Japan within two weeks due to collapse of a HK time-charterer.
-We had a big success to set aside the arrest o fall ships in the procedures.
+Yes, there is.
+Recently, six ships were arrested by a HK bunker supplier in Japan in the span of two weeks due to the collapse of a HK time-charterer.
+The procedure allowed us to set aside the arrest of all six ships.